-Immediately remove to storage the warheads of the MX missiles (which will, in any event, be retired under START II).

-2 Disable all Minuteman III missiles by having their safety switches pinned open (as was done for the Minuteman IIs in 1991).
-If Russia reciprocates, these missiles should be immobilized in a manner that would take much longer to reverse.

-3 Remove to storage the warheads on the eight Trident submarines that are to be retired under START III and reduce the number of warheads on each remaining submarine missile from eight to four.

-4 Take the W88 warheads off the Trident II missiles, place those warheads in storage and replace them with lower-yield weapons.

-5 Allow Russia to verify these actions by using some of their annual inspections permitted by START I. Accept a greater number of inspections if Russia will also do so.

-6 Put all U.S. ballistic-missile submarines at sea on a low level of alert, so that it would take at least 24 hours to prepare them to launch their missiles, and keep most submarines out of range of Russian targets.
+- Immediately remove to storage the warheads of the MX missiles (which will, in any event, be retired under START II). - 2 Disable all Minuteman III missiles by having their safety switches pinned open (as was done for the Minuteman IIs in 1991).
+If Russia reciprocates, these missiles should be immobilized in a manner that would take much longer to reverse. - Remove to storage the warheads on the eight Trident submarines that are to be retired under START III and reduce the number of warheads on each remaining submarine missile from eight to four. - 4 Take the W88 warheads off the Trident II missiles, place those warheads in storage and replace them with lower-yield weapons. - 5 Allow Russia to verify these actions by using some of their annual inspections permitted by START I. Accept a greater number of inspections if Russia will also do so. - of alert, so that it would take at least 24 hours to prepare them to launch their missiles, and keep most submarines out of range of Russian targets.
 Consider ways to make these changes verifiable in the future and discuss possible reciprocal arrangements with Russian officials.